-In Wisconsin, 10-year-old Christa and 11-year-old Alex team up to search for the lost treasure of Al Capone near where Alex has just moved into his grandfather’s house and Christa is spending what may be her familys last summer in their cabin.
+In Wisconsin, 10-year-old Christa and 11-year-old Alex team up to search for the lost treasure of Al Capone near where Alex has just moved into his grandfathers house, and Christa is spending what may be her familys last summer in their cabin.

 Al Capone was an infamous leader of the Chicago mafia during the Prohibition era.
-The Prohibition era was a time when it was illegal to make and sell alcohol in the United States.
-It’s a shame that the law wasnt permanent.
+The Prohibition-era was a time when it was illegal to make and sell alcohol in the United States.
+Its a shame that the law wasnt permanent.
 In short, Al Capone was a gangster who made a fortune bootlegging whiskey.

-Alex’s grandfather, who is called ‘Grumpa’ by Christa, kind of reminds me of Grunkle Stan from ‘Gravity Falls’.
-There is even a part of the story where he scares the kids, laughs too hard, coughs and thumps his chest, just like Grunkle Stan in the pilot episode.
+Alexs grandfather, called Grumpa by Christa, kind of reminds me of Grunkle Stan from Gravity Falls.
+There is even a part in the story where he scares the kids, laughs too hard, coughs, and thumps his chest, just like Grunkle Stan in the pilot episode.

-I kept getting annoyed whenever someone told Christa to ‘grow up’ or ‘you’ll understand when you’re older’.
+I kept getting annoyed whenever someone told Christa to grow up or youll understand when youre older.
 It reminded me of this Frazz comic:

 That seems to be what everyone is telling Christa to do, which is not fair.
 Shes a 10-years-old kid.
 Kids arent exactly well known for their maturity.